Beginnings

 It holds no judgment, no movement, no emotion.

-But it requires stillness to be revealed.
+to be revealed.

-If Mind or Heart are active, Awareness is hidden.
+If Mind or Heart are active,

-What stands in that gap?
+What stands in the gap?

-What meets Reality before reaction or witnessing?
+before reaction or witnessing?

 or soften into Awareness.

-This moment is a doorway.
+This moment is a doorway,

-It is the opening through which freedom, learning, and dissolution may flow.
+and dissolution may flow.

-It is not the past.
+It is not the past or future.

 It is the Now before movement.